How to Apply for Grants

 Public Hearing and Pre-Proposal Meeting

-Please join us for a Public Hearing to obtain citizen views on the use of federal Housing and Urban Development funds in Fiscal Year 2016, identification of priorities for funding, and a discussion on emerging trends.
-The hearing will be held on Thursday, December 11, 2014 at the Towson Library (Towson Room), 320 York Road, Towson, Maryland 21204.
-The hearing will begin at 9:30 a.m.
+Please join us for a Public Hearing to obtain citizen views on the use of federal Housing and Urban Development funds in Fiscal Year 2017, identification of priorities for funding, and a discussion on emerging trends.
+The hearing will be held on Wednesday, December 9, 2015 at the Baltimore County Public Library, Towson Branch (Towson Room), 320 York Road, Towson, Maryland 21204.
+The hearing will begin at 10 a.m.

-Baltimore County announces grant opportunities for Fiscal Year 2016 funding.
-Nonprofit and government organizations serving Baltimore County citizens are eligible to apply for grant monies in four areas:
+Baltimore County announces grant opportunities for Fiscal Year 2017 funding.
+Nonprofit and government organizations serving Baltimore County citizens are eligible to apply for grant monies in three areas:

 - Homeless Services – Projects preventing homelessness or assisting those currently homeless

-- Public Services – Projects that address needs of low-income citizens in the area of employment, child care, health, education, substance abuse, energy conservation, and welfare
+- Public Services – Projects that address needs of low-income citizens in the area of employment, child care, health, education, substance abuse and welfare

 - Capital projects – Projects for the removal of architectural barriers for persons with disabilities

-The most recent applications will be posted as of December 1, 2014 and will be due Tuesday, February 3, 2014 by 2 p.m.
+The most recent applications will be posted on or about December 1, 2015 and will be due Tuesday, February 2, 2016 by 2 p.m.

 Application for Financial Assistance: